Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Simulation Study

 Results for the continuous, binary, and time-to-event endpoints are are displayed in Figures \ref{fig:cont_pow_pse}-\ref{fig:tte_power_pse} and Tables \ref{tbl:cont_table}-\ref{tbl:tte}.
 For all endpoints, adjusting for variables known to be associated with the outcome increases the power of the trial and the probability of stopping the trial early as compared to the unadjusted analysis (Figures \ref{fig:cont_pow_pse}-\ref{fig:tte_power_pse}).
 Additionally, failing to correctly specify the functional form of a covariate (\textit{no quad}) has only a minor impact on power and the probability of stopping early.
 Under all scenarios, incorporating stronger prior information appears to provide little to no benefit as compared to the weakly informative priors used in the \textit{correct} models.
 This results from the priors being dominated by the data due to the high effective sample sizes.
 For the binary endpoint, this is induced by the control event risk of 0.3, which ensures that a moderately large number of events occurs throughout the trial.
-For the time-to-event endpoint, this is induced by the exponential baseline hazard rate of $\lambda=0.05$, which ensures there are a large number of events within the maximum time limit of 75 time units.
+For the time-to-event endpoint, this is induced by the exponential baseline hazard rate of $\lambda=0.02$, which ensures there are a large number of events within the maximum time limit of 50 time units.

 Compared to other adjustment models, adjusting for noise (\textit{correct noise}) has minimal impact under most scenarios.
-However, for the smallest maximum sample size under the continuous endpoint (max ss = 100), adjustment for noise slightly decreases power and the probability of stopping early as compared to the \textit{correct} model.
-For the same maximum sample size in the binary endpoint, adjustment for noise actually \textit{increases} power and the probability of stopping early.
+However, for the smallest maximum sample size under the binary endpoint (max ss = 100), adjustment for noise slightly increases power and the probability of stopping early as compared to the \textit{correct} model.
 This may result from non-negligible correlation being induced between the outcome and noise variables under this setting, and so adjustment provides a further power benefit.
-However, this comes at the cost of an inflated false positive rate, as this is the only model and maximum sample size setting under the binary endpoint which has an inflated false positive rate (i.e., $\alpha>0.05$; Table \ref{tbl:binary_table}).
+However, this comes at the cost of a strong inflation in the Type 1 error rate as compared to the \textit{correct} model (i.e., $\text{T1E}=0.079$ versus $\text{T1E}=0.063$ in Table \ref{tbl:binary_table}).
 This underscores the importance of adjusting only for variables which are known to be associated with the outcome and in a pre-specified manner \cite{hauck1998should, cpmp_2004, senn2013seven, european2015guideline}.